Lawrence County has numerous attractions for everyone from history enthusiasts to outdoors lovers to hunters and anglers.

 Local festivals and events also draw many to the county.
 Portia has hosted a 4th of July picnic for more than 100 years.
 The annual event includes a carnival, live entertainment and a political speaking.

-In the fall, Walnut Ridge hosts the Iron Mountain Festival and Black Rock hosts the Foothills Celebration.
+In the fall, Walnut Ridge hosts the Beatles at the Ridge Music Festival and Black Rock hosts the Foothills Celebration.
 Both events offer a variety of activities, informational and vendor booths and live entertainment.